GridOPTICS/FNCS-Tutorial/README.md

 co-simulation by combining a power simulator with a network simulator.
 Combining tick-based simulators with event-based simulators can be frustrating, but we provide interfaces for each type of simulator.

+The [GridLAB-D+ns-3 demo](demo-gld-ns3) will walk you through installing FNCS, GridLAB-D, ns-3, and all prerequisite software.
+This complex example application demonstrates a real use case of transactive control, exchanging market prices and bids through a simulated network.
+A single GridLAB-D instance simulates a single feeder and market, where the bids and price signals are routed through the communication network modeled by ns-3.

 The [large demo](demo-large) will walk you through installing FNCS, GridLAB-D, ns-3, MATPOWER, and all prerequisite software.
 This complex